 Some of the concepts described herein can likely be applied to other personal accounting systems, such as envelope budgeting and paycheck budgeting.

 “Envelope budgeting” is simple: divide your income into separate envelopes and spend from those envelopes.
 Dave Ramsey advocates using physical envelopes with physical cash.
 And many other advocates of “envelope budgeting” say the same.
 But “cash only” tends to mean different things.
 For example, a “cash only” clinic is one that does not accept insurance of any kind.
 And my spending is “cash only” in the sense that I rarely use credit cards anymore.

 You implement “envelope budgeting” with GnuCash by using its concept of “sub-accounts” — do a Google search for “GnuCash envelope budgeting” (without quotes) to find articles on it.
 When you receive your paycheck, you would split the income into the various sub-accounts.
-Divide the income by splitting the transaction1, or by moving the money through separate transactions.
+Divide the income by splitting the transaction1See section 4.2.2 of the GnuCash manual, or by moving the money through separate transactions.
 I prefer the latter as it makes later adjustments a lot easier.

 If you practice zero-sum budgeting (often erroneously called “zero-based budgeting” by many, including Dave Ramsey), your entire paycheck is split off into sub-accounts.
 Expenses fitting those budget categories would come out of the sub-accounts, and you’d use transfer transactions to move cash between those envelopes as needed.

 You can still reconcile transactions against your bank account doing this — check “Include sub-accounts” when reconciling.

 Most envelope budgeting systems go on an ever-running basis or on a monthly period.
 I prefer paycheck budgeting combined with envelope budgeting.
 And I believe, based on my own practice, that is the optimal budgeting and financial management setup.